 Candidate recruitment to attract top talent, particularly in a competitive market, can be challenging.
 Low unemployment and continued job growth across industries have increased the competition for qualified candidates among potential employers.

-Companies are looking for high-quality candidates to fit their business, not only now, but for the future.
-However, being too selective can increase time to hire and cause a number of internal stresses that can impact the company’s productivity and bottom line.
+Companies are looking for high-quality candidates to fit their business, not only now but in the future.
+However, being too selective can increase the time to hire and cause several stresses that can impact the company’s productivity and bottom line.

 Candidate Recruitment Strategies for Attracting Top Talent

 Do not rely on standardized job descriptions that could be out-of-date or obsolete.
 As organizations evolve, job descriptions must be updated to reflect those business changes.
 By precisely describing the position requirements, businesses can target their ideal candidates more closely and streamline the interview process.
 This leads to a better eventual fit between employee and job.